Operational Calculus for Differentiable Programming: Abstract

 \section{Abstract}

 In this work we present a theoretical model for differentiable programming.
-We present an algebraic language that enables both implementations and analysis of differentiable programs by way of \emph{operational calculus}.
+We construct an algebraic language that encapsulates formal semantics of differentiable programs by way of \emph{Operational Calculus}.
+The algebraic nature of Operational Calculus can alter the properties of the programs that are expressed within the language and transform them into their solutions.

-To this purpose, we develop an \emph{abstract computational model of automatically differentiable programs} of arbitrary order.
-In the model, programs are elements of \emph{programming spaces} and are viewed as maps from the \emph{virtual memory space} to itself.
-Virtual memory space is an algebra of programs, \emph{an algebraic data structure} one can calculate with.
+In our model, programs are elements of \emph{programming spaces} and viewed as maps from the \emph{virtual memory space} to itself.
+Virtual memory space is also an algebra of programs, \emph{an algebraic data structure} one can calculate with.
+We define the \emph{operator of differentiation} ($\D$) on programming spaces and, using its powers, implement the \emph{general shift operator}.
+We provide the formula for the expansion of a differentiable program into an infinite tensor series in terms of the powers of $\D$ and implement a differentiable composition of differentiable programs by expressing the \emph{operator of program composition} in terms of the generalized shift operator and $\D$.
+The presented operators serve as an abstraction and act as the main components of our language.

-We define the \emph{operator of differentiation} ($\D$) on programming spaces and, using its powers, implement the \emph{general shift operator} and the \emph{operator of program composition}.
-We provide the formula for the expansion of a differentiable program into an infinite tensor series in terms of the powers of $\D$.
-We express the operator of program composition in terms of the generalized shift operator and $\D$, which implements a differentiable composition in the language.
-We prove that our language enables differentiable derivatives of programs by the use of the \emph{order reduction map}.
-We demonstrate our models algebraic power over analytic properties of differentiable programs by analysing iterators, considering \emph{fractional iterations} and their \emph{iterating velocities}.
-We than solve the special case of \emph{ReduceSum}.
+We demonstrate our model's usefulness in differentiable programming by using it to analyse iterators, deriving \emph{fractional iterations} and their \emph{iterating velocities}, and explicitly solve the special case of \emph{ReduceSum}.